 IMO, a downside of the 4% Rule is that it does not consider the average gain of the fund, nor how much money it has accumulated before withdrawal begins.
 These seem serious factors in predicting how long the fund can survive the withdrawals.

 All of the many S&P 500 Index funds try to exactly match the S&P 500 Index performance, but these funds do have different expense fees.
-There are actually 505 listed tickers in the S&P 500, because five of the companies have two major classes of public common stock included (Google, Discovery, Comcast, News Corp, 21st Century Fox).
+There are actually 503 listed tickers in the S&P 500 (today), because three of the companies have two major classes of public common stock included (Google, Fox Corp, and I think Discovery).
 Google's company name is actually Alphabet, with two public stock classes A and C, with two tickers GOOGL and GOOG, which are added together in the table here.
+The S&P rules today prohibit including more than one class of public stock, but these three are grandfathered.

 |S&P 500 Weighting|